Unraveling the topology of dissipative quantum systems: Discussion and Conclusions

-Our findings indicate that the focus on quantum trajectories, captured by the jumptime evolution, may be beneficial or possibly pivotal to characterize the topology of the associated disspative quantum systems, beyond the considered frame, and irrespective if or if not the trajectories are realized by monitoring and the quantum jumps detected.
-Similar to the Berry/Zak phase for closed quantum systems based on eigenstates, the jumptime phase based on jumptime propagators (with respect to invariant intracell states) can serve as a platform for a general topological classification beyond the considered cases, such as higher-dimensional intracell spaces and/or momentum-dependent dissipators.
+Our findings indicate that the focus on quantum trajectories, captured by the jumptime evolution, may be beneficial or possibly pivotal in characterizing the topology of the associated disspative quantum systems, beyond the considered frame, and irrespective of whether or not the trajectories are realized by monitoring and the quantum jumps detected.
+Similar to the Berry/Zak phase for closed quantum systems based on eigenstates, the jumptime phase based on jumptime propagators (with respect to invariant intracell states) can serve as a platform for a general topological classification beyond the considered cases, such as higher-dimensional intracell spaces and/or momentum-dependent jump operators.

-While we leave the question, if and how our topological classification is in addition reflected by a bulk-edge correspondence, for future research, our results demonstrate that, in jumptime, the bulk transport can serve as a reliable topology witness with potential for applications: if realized under monitoring, one may conceive a topologically controlled switching between different tranport behaviors that takes effect from one quantum jump to the next.
+Our results demonstrate that, in jump time, the bulk transport can serve as a reliable topology witness with potential for applications: If realized under monitoring, one may conceive a topologically controlled switching between different transport behaviors that takes effect from one quantum jump to the next.
+The questions of whether and how our topological classification is in addition reflected by a bulk-edge correspondence we leave for future research.

 \paragraph*{Acknowledgments.} We thank M. Cirio for helpful discussions.
-F.N. is supported in part by: NTT Research, Army Research Office (ARO) (Grant No.~W911NF-18-1-0358), Japan Science and Technology Agency (JST) (via the CREST Grant No.~JPMJCR1676), Japan Society for the Promotion of Science (JSPS) (via the KAKENHI Grant No.~JP20H00134, and the JSPS-RFBR Grant No.~JPJSBP120194828), the Asian Office of Aerospace Research and Development (AOARD) (via Grant No.~FA2386-20-1-4069), and the Foundational Questions Institute Fund (FQXi) (via Grant No.~FQXi-IAF19-06).
-A.V.R. is partially supported by the Russian Foundation for Basic Research (RFBR grant No.~19-02-00421 and RFBR-JSPS grant No.~19-52-50015).
+F.N. is supported in part by: Nippon Telegraph and Telephone Corporation (NTT) Research, the Japan Science and Technology Agency (JST) [via the Quantum Leap Flagship Program (Q-LEAP), Moonshot R\&D Grant No. JPMJMS2061], the Japan Society for the Promotion of Science (JSPS) [via Grants-in-Aid for Scientific Research (KAKENHI) Grant No. JP20H00134], the Army Research Office (ARO) (Grant No. W911NF-18-1-0358), the Asian Office of Aerospace Research and Development (AOARD) (via Grant No. FA2386-20-1-4069), and the Foundational Questions Institute Fund (FQXi) via Grant No. FQXi-IAF19-06.

 Here, we describe the jumptime evolution for the Hamiltonian (\ref{Eq:Bloch_Hamiltonian}) in the most general case of $h_z(p) \neq 0$, and the collective collapse operator (\ref{Eq:collective_collapse_operator}).